manasthakur/learn-vim/modules/module3.md

 :%s/oldword/newword/c	" replace one-by-one
 :%s/oldword/newword/g	" replace all occurrences at once
 ```
-The character `%` denotes the file loaded in the current buffer.

 To perform replacement within a block of text: